shenwei356/bio/seqio/fai/README.md

             return NewWithIndex(file, index)
     }

-By default, sequence IDa is used as key in FASTA index file.
+By default, sequence ID is used as key in FASTA index file.
 Inside the package, a regular expression is used to get sequence ID from full head.
 The default value is `^([^\s]+)\s?`, i.e. getting first non-space characters of head.